dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 ```

 {{< notice info >}}
-Training object detection models on a CPU can be many times slower on a CPU compared to a GPU.
+Training an object detection model on a CPU can be many times slower compared to a GPU.
 If you do not have an available GPU, use [Google Colab](https://colab.research.google.com/).
 {{< /notice >}}